inkyblackness/deck/src/github.com/inkyblackness/shocked-client/README.md

 # InkyBlackness Shocked-Client

-This is a client application as part of the [InkyBlackness](https://inkyblackness.github.io) project, written in [Go](http://golang.org/).
-This application represents the browser-client part of Shocked.
+This is the editor client application as part of the [InkyBlackness](https://inkyblackness.github.io) project, written in [Go](http://golang.org/).
+This application represents the GUI part of Shocked.

-**Note:** This client is very simplistic and more of a proof-of-concept of the Shocked-Server in its current state.

 ## License